MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-creators/authorize-xbox-live-accounts.md

 ms.localizationpriority: medium
 ---

-# Authorize Xbox Live Accounts for Testing in your environment
+# Authorize Xbox Live accounts for testing in your environment

 This article shows the process of setting up an Xbox Live account with your publisher's test environment.